We believe that people are the greatest unit of change. When people embrace shared values, they maintain systems that amplify those values.

 Capacity-building for workforce of the future

-- Design strategic & implementation plans for equity-driven culture in schools and housing: self-study tool, implicit bias study, internal operations audit, existing workforce training, & community engagement.
+- Design strategic & implementation plans for equity-driven culture in schools and the workplace: self-study tool, implicit bias study, internal operations audit, existing workforce training, & community engagement.

 In short, we help our region realize the benefits that equity has in building community, workforce, and neighborhoods.
 Beloved Community builds inclusive voice in local leadership so that the commitment to the regional solutions remains long after any charismatic leader, local legislation or funding stream has gone.